 We are always looking for the right talent

-We are interested in connecting with inquisitive and creative scientists from diverse disciplinary backgrounds who are motivated to advance the study of respiratory neurobiology and recovery after neurological injury and disease.
-Ongoing efforts in the Rana Lab span technology and methodological development, systems and circuit level neurophysiology, translational neuromodulation, and integrative physiological analysis, creating opportunities for trainees and collaborators in neuroscience, physiology, engineering, physiology, and related fields.
+Ongoing efforts in the Rana Lab span technology and methodological development, systems and circuit-level neurophysiology, translational neuromodulation, and integrative physiological analysis, creating opportunities for trainees and collaborators in neuroscience, physiology, engineering, and related fields.
 Individuals whose interests align with our mission are encouraged to contact Dr. Sabhya Rana to discuss potential opportunities to join the laboratory.

 Postdocs: